dekoza/ralph-orchestrator/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)
 [![Tests](https://img.shields.io/badge/tests-passing-brightgreen)](tests/)

-A production-ready implementation of the Ralph Wiggum software engineering technique - putting AI agents in a loop until the task is done.
+A somewhat functional implementation of the Ralph Wiggum software engineering technique - putting AI agents in a loop until the task is done.

 > "Me fail English?
 That's unpossible!" - Ralph Wiggum

 ### NOTE: This was a toy project that was itself built with the ralph wiggum technique.
 Expect bugs, missing functionality, and breaking changes while I clean it up.
+Mainly tested with Claude Agent SDK path

 ## 📚 Documentation